If you prefer a more permanent layout, instead of just painting

 their teacher), holding some finished concrete 'Hour-markers'.

-In this case, they just painted the numbers on to these blocks.
+In this case, they just painted the numbers on to those blocks.

 As well as simple 'Do-it-Yourself' concrete layouts (like those